1800 - 1810 ONE TENTH OF THE GERMAN JEWISH POPULATION CONVERTED

 Rabbi and commentator.
 His commentary on the Bible, showing the close relationship between the Oral and the Written Law, is widely used today.
 He also authored Hatorah V'Hamitzva, Ayelet Hashachar and other works.
 Malbim fought vociferously against the Reform movement, which had been making strong inroads in German Jewry, to the extent that he was briefly imprisoned.
 In Vilna, Moghilof, and Koenigsberg he was declared persona non grata by the local people.

-Hillel Rivlin (1758-1838) arrived at the head of the third group of 70 pupils of the Vilna Gaon.
-Most of them settled in Jerusalem with Rivlin or in Safed with Hayim b.
-Tobiah and Israel of Shklov.
-They revitalized the Ashkenazi community.
+Arrived at the head of the third group of 70 pupils of the Vilna Gaon.
+Most, under Hayim b.
+Tobiah and Israel of Shklov settled in Safed.
+Others settled in Jerusalem with Rivlin, where they began to revitalize the Ashkenazi community.